githubjakob/githubjakob.github.io/_posts/2024-07-20-most-important-concepts-in-software-engineering.md

+In his talk about "Philosophy of Software Design" John Ousterhout  asks a fasziniating question:

 https://www.youtube.com/watch?v=bmSAYlu0NcY

 If you had to pick one idea, one concept the most important thing in computer science what would you pick

 - abstraction
-- testing
 - composition
 - complexity
-- layers of abstraction (Donald Knuth)
+- layers of abstraction
 - problem decomposition
+- testing

 How do you take a problem or system and chop it up into pieces that you can build relatively independenently